dSyncro/EasyComponent/README.md

 ...
 <script src="path-to-your-installation/easy-components.min.js"></script>
 ```

+## Usage

+After you included EasyComponents in your project you can start using its components.

+### Semantic Independence

+Easy components do not enforce you to use a specific tags to compose your components.

 ## Full Documentation
 You can find the full documentation in the project [Wiki](https://github.com/dSyncro/EasyComponents/Wiki).
 The Wiki will help you understand any aspect of this project.